hoguej/circlevilleonline.com/content/news/new-holland-makes-case.md

 ### Text Messages

+Irrelevant messages omitted.
+See attached images for full unedited exchange.

 ---

+### Mick

-Mick: Did Jason provide you with a number to potentially reach Derek [Meyers]?
+Did Jason provide you with a number to potentially reach Derek [Meyers]?
 Was he with you when calls were made?
 And did he allow you to make calls from his office?

-…
+### Landman

-Landman: No Jason did not give me any number I never used police phone ever.
+No Jason did not give me any number I never used police phone ever.
 It wasn’t phone calls made.
 It was one made of my cell phone and yes I called him a [homosexual slur].
 Nobody asked me too

-...
+### Mick

-Mick: Ok.
+Ok.
 Soooo you want out of this mess?

+### Landman

-Landman: Yes
+Yes

+### Mick

-Mick: Write me a statement and it’ll be done.
+Write me a statement and it’ll be done.
-…

 Mick: I’m telling you that if you write a statement that Jason was with you when calls were made and he allowed you to use his office to call.
 I will almost guarantee it will go away.
 You want it to end?
 Let’s do it.

 Lawless or Conrad or anyone from NHPD will hurt you.

+### Landman

-Landman: You want me to write a statement against lawless.
+You want me to write a statement against lawless.
 Joey was in the room.
 No one told me to call Derek that name I just did ..

+### Mick

-Mick: Yes
+Yes

-…
-Mick: Speak this to no one or I can’t help.
+Speak this to no one or I can’t help.

 ---